 The stochastic simulation algorithm is accurate and will ensure perfect agreement with the specified model (trends, variograms, uncertainties, etc.) and the supplied data.
 The expectation of Eq.
 18.1 gives the kriging predictor Eq.
 17.37.
 So the average of a large number of simulated realizations will be almost identical to the kriging predictor.
 Also the (pointwise) variance of a large set of simulated realizations will be almost identical to the prediction errors.
-However, $\beta^s$ is drawn independently of $R^{ls}(\mathbf{x})$ and this is not strictly correct since these are dependent.
+However, β^s is drawn independently of $R^{l^s}(\mathbf{x})$ and this is not strictly correct since these are dependent.

-The simulated residuals, $\Delta \epsilon_i^s(\mathbf{x})$ , are realizations from Gaussian random fields.
-These are drawn using a fast Fourier transform (FFT) simulation algorithm (Ripley, 1987, Algorithm 4.4, p.
-110).
+The simulated residuals, $\Delta \epsilon_i^s(\mathbf{x})$, are realizations from Gaussian random fields.
+These are drawn using a fast Fourier transform (FFT) simulation algorithm.
+See Ripley (1987), Dietrich and Newsam (1993) and Wood and Chan (1994).
 The FFT algorithm reproduces any variogram almost perfect.
-It is by far superior to any other algorithm for stochastic simulation of unconditional Gaussian random fields including the two most common approaches: Sequential Gaussian Simulation (SGS) and turning bands.
-See e.g. Abrahamsen (1999) for details.
+It is superior to any other algorithm for stochastic simulation of unconditional Gaussian random fields including the two most common approaches: Sequential Gaussian simulation (SGS) and turning bands simulation.
 Section 19 contains examples of simulated residuals.